mattbellis/PHYS-3330/raw-content/lab2-raw-siena.md

 Notice that, even though the curves peak at $R_i=R_o$, that decreasing $R_o$ still increases the power at all $R_i$.
 To deliver a lot of power, having a low output impedance is often the best choice, but this isn't always a parameter we can control.

 Here is some sample code for plotting.
-You can use `%matplotlib widget` to allow you to interact with the inline plot.
-Otherwise, the default should be `%matplotlib inline`, and this might be preferable to you.
-To use the widget you will need to install have [ipympl](https://matplotlib.org/ipympl/) installed.
-This can be done with `pip install ipympl` in your Anaconda prompt with your environment activated.

 ```

 import numpy as np
 import matplotlib.pylab as plt
 import matplotlib
-%matplotlib widget

 matplotlib.rcParams['mathtext.fontset'] = 'cm'
 matplotlib.rcParams['font.family'] = 'STIXGeneral'